VkumarStack/ECEM116C_Notes/Microarchitecture_Design.md

 ### Datapath: nextPC
 - ![Next PC](./Images/Next_PC.png)
   - Registers are edge-triggered, so at the next positive edge of the clock, the PC gets its new value
-    - There is still potentially a propagation delay from the PC to the adder as well as the length of the adder back to the PC, wand this delay is proportional to the length of the wire from the PC to adder
+    - There is still potentially a propagation delay from the PC to the adder as well as the length of the adder back to the PC, and this delay is proportional to the length of the wire from the PC to adder
       - $t_{pc} = t_{wire} + t_{adder} + t_{wire}$
       - Physically keeping these components as close as possible is very important
   - This does not account for branching *yet*